California State University - Bakersfield Data & Information Overview

 Student Loan Debt

-How Much Money Do CSUB Graduates Make?students who graduate with a bachelor's degree from CSUB make about $47,800 a year during their first few years of employment after graduation.
-That's great news for CSUB students since it is 20% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do CSUB Graduates Make?students who graduate from CSUB with a bachelor's degree go on to jobs where they make an average salary of $52,606 in their early years.
+This is good news for future CSUB graduates since it is 24% more than the average college graduate's salary of $42,485 per year.